Conditional Diffusion Models for Semantic 3D Brain MRI Synthesis

 Diffusion models have recently emerged as a leading approach in generative modeling, achieving state-of-the-art results in generating high-quality, realistic images\cite{diffusion1, diffusion2}.
 This has led to a growing interest in exploring their potential applications in the field of medical imaging \cite{diffusioninmedicalimages}.
-However, despite recent advances, there remains a noticeable research gap in the exploration of semantic 3D medical image synthesis, with a predominant focus on 2D image synthesis.

-In our previous work \cite{previouswork}, we compared diffusion models with GAN models and discovered that diffusion models outperformed GAN models in unconditional 3D medical image synthesis.
-Building on these findings and with the intention of addressing the existing research gap, this study aims to enhance the capabilities of Denoising Diffusion Probabilistic Models (DDPMs)\cite{ddpm} by tackling the challenges posed by limited annotated datasets and privacy-preserving AI.
+Several studies have investigated the use of diffusion models for 3D medical image synthesis.
+Our previous work 3D-DDPM \cite{previouswork} was the first in the literature to apply diffusion models to 3D brain MRI unconditional synthesis, showing their superiority over GAN models.
+Following this, W. H. L. Pinaya et al. \cite{latent} advanced the field by employing Latent Diffusion Models for high-resolution 3D brain MRI synthesis, outperforming existing GAN models.
+However, despite these advancements, a significant research gap remains in semantic 3D medical image synthesis, with the majority of studies focusing on 2D images \cite{syndiff, diffusioninmedicalimages}.

-We propose a novel method, Med-DDPM, which incorporates segmentation masks into the diffusion process for pixel-level controllable 3D medical image synthesis.
-Our approach enables the generation of high-resolution, semantically guided 3D medical images and holds potential for extension to diverse image-to-image translation tasks within the medical domain.
+Building on our previous work and aiming to fill the current research gap, this study focuses on improving Denoising Diffusion Probabilistic Models (DDPMs)\cite{ddpm} to address the challenges of limited annotated datasets and privacy concerns in the medical imaging domain.
+We propose a novel method, Med-DDPM, which incorporates segmentation masks into the diffusion process for pixel-level controllable 3D brain MRI synthesis.
+Our approach enables the generation of high-resolution, semantically guided 3D brain images and holds potential for extension to diverse image-to-image translation tasks within the medical domain.